apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 - Since backup does not currently support backing up tables with cooldown tablets, encountering this will cause synchronization to terminate, so it is necessary to check whether any tables have the `storage_policy` property set before creating the CCR job.
 ### Performance-Related Parameters
 - If the user's data volume is very large, the time required to complete backup and recovery may exceed one day (default value), so the following parameters need to be adjusted as needed:
-    - `backup_job_default_timeout_ms`: Timeout duration for backup/restore tasks; both source and target clusters' FE need to configure this.
+    - `backup_job_default_timeout_ms`: Timeout duration for backup/restore jobs; both source and target clusters' FE need to configure this.
     - The upstream modifies the binlog retention time: `ALTER DATABASE $db SET PROPERTIES ("binlog.ttl_seconds" = "xxxx")`.
 - Downstream BE download speed is slow:
     - `max_download_speed_kbps`: The download speed limit for a single download thread in a single downstream BE, default is 50MB/s.
-    - `download_worker_count`: The number of threads executing download tasks in the downstream; it should be adjusted based on the customer's machine type, maximizing without affecting normal read/write operations; if this parameter is adjusted, there is no need to adjust `max_download_speed_kbps`.
+    - `download_worker_count`: The number of threads executing download jobs in the downstream; it should be adjusted based on the customer's machine type, maximizing without affecting normal read/write operations; if this parameter is adjusted, there is no need to adjust `max_download_speed_kbps`.
         - For example, if the customer's machine network card provides a maximum bandwidth of 1GB, and the maximum allowed download thread utilizes 200MB of bandwidth, then without changing `max_download_speed_kbps`, `download_worker_count` should be configured to 4.
 - Limit the download speed of binlogs from the downstream BE:
     BE-side configuration parameter: